PaulApivat/data_engineer/practice/discourse/rocketpool/pipeline/README.md

 #### Page Index

 Using the `page` parameter allows us to create a while-loop through all available page.
-Paired with the `period=all` parameter, we can get _all_ topics across categories.
-Currently, we have successful implementation for (**note**: work-in-progress, some kinks to work out):
+Paired with the `period=all` parameter, we can get _all_ topics since inception of a discourse forum.
+Currently, we have successful implementation for

 - topics
 - topic_posts